 Whole life insurance offers multiple tax advantages.

-The CARES Act was recently passed to alleviate financial burdens of millions of Americans.
-It will likely be the first of many stimulus bills passed over the next several months.
-Eventually, these stimulus bills will need to be paid for.
+Stimulus bills like the CARES Act and other financial stimulus packages being debated by congress will eventually need to be paid for.
 It is highly likely tax rates will increase in the coming years to cover stimulus bill costs.
 Having a tax shelter in place, like a whole life insurance policy, keeps your wealth protected.
 Here are six typical tax advantages of whole life insurance*:

 *Speak with your tax advisor for details.
 Tax laws vary by state and policy structure.